 -

-import requests from markdownify import markdownify as md import os import time def convert_html_to_markdown_local(url): try: # Step 1: Fetch the HTML content # This simple request won't handle JS rendering or anti-bot measures response = requests.get(url, timeout=15) response.raise_for_status() # Raise an exception for HTTP errors (4xx or 5xx) html_content = response.text # Step 2: Convert HTML to Markdown # You'd often need to preprocess html_content significantly here # to remove navigation, ads, etc., before converting. markdown_content = md(html_content, heading_style="ATX") return markdown_content except requests.exceptions.RequestException as e: print(f"Error fetching {url}: {e}") return None except Exception as e: print(f"Error during Markdown conversion: {e}") return None # Example usage (often fails on complex sites without advanced fetching) example_url = "https://www.example.com/blog-post" # Replace with a real URL # For a more reliable fetching experience on dynamic sites, a dedicated API is usually better. # print(convert_html_to_markdown_local(example_url))This approach requires significant manual effort to get clean data for your AI, especially if the site uses a lot of JavaScript.
-To avoid reinventing the wheel on this front, you might check out a guide on What Is Serp Api as context for where specialized APIs come into play for web data.
+import requests from markdownify import markdownify as md import os import time def convert_html_to_markdown_local(url): try: # Step 1: Fetch the HTML content # This simple request won't handle JS rendering or anti-bot measures response = requests.get(url, timeout=15) response.raise_for_status() # Raise an exception for HTTP errors (4xx or 5xx) html_content = response.text # Step 2: Convert HTML to Markdown # You'd often need to preprocess html_content significantly here # to remove navigation, ads, etc., before converting. markdown_content = md(html_content, heading_style="ATX") return markdown_content except requests.exceptions.RequestException as e: print(f"Error fetching {url}: {e}") return None except Exception as e: print(f"Error during Markdown conversion: {e}") return None # Example usage (may fail on complex sites without advanced fetching) example_url = "https://www.example.com/blog-post" # Replace with a real URL # For a more reliable fetching experience on dynamic sites, a dedicated API is usually better. # print(convert_html_to_markdown_local(example_url))This approach requires significant manual effort to produce clean data for AI systems, especially if the site uses a lot of JavaScript.
+To understand where specialized APIs fit into a web data pipeline, you can also review What Is Serp Api.

 -